sungsoo-lim90/Stat491_Project/README.md

 # Listening to Chaotic Whispers: A Deep Learning Framework for News-oriented Stock Trend Prediction

 This guide explains the main ideas in the paper by Hu and others 2019.
-For the source code, the one given on the list was for the Statsnet, which provides the dataset for our code implementation.
-The source code was not available from the authors.
+For the code, the one given on the list was for the Statsnet.
+We assumed that we use the dataset provided (tweets and historical price data) with the Statsnet.
+The source code for the paper was not available from the authors.
 Thus, we used the following code:

 https://github.com/donghyeonk/han